 - A. Employees Basic Eligibility.
 Employees may participate in the University of Minnesota Employee Insurance Plan if they are scheduled to work at the University with an appointment of at least fifty percent (50%) time and lasting at least three (3) months in duration. - B. Employees Special Eligibility.
-The following employees are also eligible to participate in the Group Insurance Program. - Employees with a Work-Related Injury/Disability.
-An employee who was off the University payroll due to work-related injury or workrelated disability may continue to participate in the Group Insurance Program as long as such an employee receives Workers' Compensation payments, or while the Workers' Compensation claim is pending. - 2.
+The following employees are also eligible to participate in the Group Insurance Program. - 1.
+Employees with a Work-Related Injury/Disability.
+An employee who was off the University payroll due to work-related injury or work-related disability may continue to participate in the Group Insurance Program if an employee receives Workers' Compensation payments, or while the Workers' Compensation claim is pending. - 2.
 Totally Disabled Employees.
 Consistent with Minn.
 Statute 62A.148, certain totally disabled employees may continue to participate in the Group Insurance Program. - 3.
 Retired Employees.
-An employee who retires from University service, at age 55 with five (5) years of service, age 50 with fifteen (15) years of service or at any age with thirty (30) years of service, who is eligible to maintain participation in the UPlan, may indefinitely maintain medical and dental coverage with the University at their own expense.
-Medicare coverage is primary for retirees over 65, and for totally disabled employees who qualify for Medicare, and must coordinate with the UPlan Retiree Medical plan options.
-If retired or totally disabled employees elect not to continue coverage in the UPlan at the time they leave employment, they may not elect to do so at a later date. (see also Section 5E.) - C. Dependents.
+An employee who retires from University service, at age 55 with five (5) years of service, age 50 with fifteen (15) years of service or at any age with thirty (30) years of service, who is eligible to maintain participation in the medical and dental plans, may indefinitely maintain medical and dental coverage with the University at their own expense.
+Medicare coverage is primary for retirees over sixty-five (65), and for totally disabled employees who qualify for Medicare, and must coordinate with the Retiree Medical plan options.
+If retired or totally disabled employees elect not to continue coverage in the medical and dental plans at the time they leave employment, they may not elect to do so at a later date. (see also Section 5E.)

+- C. Dependents.
 Eligible dependents for the purposes of this Article are as follows: - 1.
 Spouse.
-The spouse of an eligible employee (if not legally separated).
-For the purposes of medical coverage, if that spouse works full time for an employer other than the University and elects to receive either credits or cash (1) in place of medical coverage; or (2) in addition to a medical plan with seven hundred fifty dollar (\$750) or greater deductible through their employing organization, they are not eligible to be a covered dependent under medical coverage for the purposes of this Article.
-If both spouses work for the University, one employee may elect family coverage and cover the other employee as a dependent.

-2. Children and Grandchildren.
-An eligible employee's unmarried or married dependent children and unmarried dependent grandchildren: (1) through age twenty-five (25) or (2) a handicapped child or grandchild, regardless of age or marital status, who is incapable of self-sustaining employment by reason of intellectual disability, mental illness or physical disability and is chiefly dependent on the employee for support.
-The handicapped dependent shall be eligible to continue coverage as long as they continue to be handicapped and dependent, unless coverage terminates under the contract.
-Children or grandchildren of current employees who become handicapped after they are no longer eligible dependents under (1) above do not become eligible dependents due to their change in health status.
-Handicapped children or grandchildren must maintain residence with the employee and be dependent upon the employee for their support and maintenance.
+The spouse of an eligible employee (if not legally separated). - Children and Grandchildren.
+An eligible employee's unmarried or 2. dependent children unmarried married and dependent grandchildren: (1) through age twenty-five (25) or (2) a disabled child or grandchild, regardless of age or marital status, who is incapable of self-sustaining employment by reason of intellectual disability, mental illness or physical disability and is chiefly dependent on the employee for support.
+The disabled dependent shall be eligible to continue coverage as long as they continue to be disabled and dependent, unless coverage terminates under the Children or grandchildren of current employees who become disabled after they are no longer eligible dependents under (1) above do not become eligible dependents due to their change in Disabled children or grandchildren must maintain health status. residence with the employee and be dependent upon the employee for their support and maintenance.